dinshaw/dinshaw.github.io/full-outline.md

 * [SLIDE] The Wall Dev2DevOps

 # Hello and thanks for coming to Dev to DevOps.
-This talk is going to be a high-level introduction to DevOps, from a developers perspective,  and some suggestions of how to get started.
-I'm assuming there are probably some people here who are not new to devops,.
-But maybe, if you can put aside your experience, for a min, imagine that all your code is not being written TDD style; that all your teams are not using CI; that all your deploy are not one button deploys, and all your devs do not have access to VM of the production environment then there may still be some value and entertainment for you here.

 * My name is Dinshaw.
 That's one word; that's my first name.
-My last name's not really important until you find another person with my first name.
-What is important is that I work at Constant Contact as a developer and I have nothing to do with operations.
+* I work at Constant Contact as a developer and I have nothing to do with operations.
-The closest I have come to deployments is complaining when they don't go smoothly.
+* The closest I have come to deployments is complaining when they don't go smoothly.
-I have never logged into a CentOS box, which the application that I worked on for the last two years runs on.
-This is a problem.
-It's also not entirely true, I have logged into one of our CentOS boxes a long enough to tail a log, figure out there is nowhere to run 'rails c'	 in a jruby deploy, and then run out of space for my minimally provisioned user.
+* I rarely ever log into one of our CentOS boxes, which the application that I worked on for the last two years runs on.
+* This is a problem.
-My job description does not say that I need to know my way around our production environment.
-And recently, our community is realizing that this is a problem and that the time for change is upon us.
-Back to that later...
+* My job description does not say that I need to know my way around our production environment.
+* This is not uncommon, in our industry, and one of the  fall-outs from this separation of Dev and Ops is that a wall of mistrust and disrespect has gone up between the two.
+* Recently, over the last 5 or 6 years, our community is realizing that it is  time for a change.

 ## Law of the Instrument
 * [SLIDE] Law of the Instrument